Bubbelbad/Bubbelbad/README.md

 Hello!

 I'm studying object-oriented programing in Gothenburg area @ NBI / Handelsakademin.
-I will be focused on C#, java, agile project management and databases.
+I will be mainly focused on C#, java, SQL and agile project management.

-- 🌱 Currently learning C#!
+- 🌱 Currently learning C#
+- 🌳 Looking for internship in autumn 2024
-- ⚡ Will be ready for work in spring 2025.
+- ⚡ Will be ready for work in spring 2025

-Feel free to give me tips - would appreciate ideas for learning or easy project that you've found helpful!
+Feel free to give me tips - would appreciate ideas for learning or easy project that you've found helpful.

 <div id="badges">
   <a href="https://www.linkedin.com/in/victor-ivarson-28a17524b/">